FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargesubcategory.md

 ChargeSubcategory MUST follow the requirements listed below:

-* The ChargeSubcategory column SHOULD be present in the billing data when the provider supports sub-categorization of the [Charge Category](#chargecategory) values.
+* The ChargeSubcategory column MUST be present in the billing data when the provider supports sub-categorization of the [Charge Category](#chargecategory) values.
 * ChargeSubcategory is of type String and MUST be one of the allowed values.
 * ChargeSubcategory MUST NOT be null when ChargeCategory is "Usage" and the charge is covered by a *commitment*.
   * When a usage charge is covered by a *commitment*, ChargeSubcategory MUST be "Used Commitment".